sfchong/personal-web-gatsby/src/markdowns/how-i-learn-touch-typing.md

 You can press `Ctrl+Backspace` on Windows or `Option+Delete` on Mac to delete a word rather than pressing down `Backspace` or `Delete`.
 This way you can correct your typo faster.

-From my experience, sometimes it is ok to tweak your fingering a litte bit by hitting the key with different finger for certain word if you feel more comfortable that way.
+From my experience, sometimes it is ok to tweak your fingering a little bit by hitting the key with different finger for certain word if you feel more comfortable that way.
 For example, when I type the word "maybe", I use my left index finger to type "y" then follow by right index finger to type "b".
 I know some people never use their right pinky, but still able to type at 100+ wpm.

 For keyboard choice, I would say it is up to personal preference.
 Personally, I like to use mechanical keyboard.
 You can just use your laptop keyboard or a membrane keyboard.
 You can give mechanical keyboard a try and see if you like it.
 If you can afford one it is definitely worth it.